 A qualified charitable contribution is a distribution from an IRA paid directly to a qualified charity.
 You must be over the RMD age, but this deduction allows you to directly reduce your adjusted gross income.

-This is especially relevant to high-income earners; according to a study by Bank of America, 86% of affluent households actually maintained or increased their giving levels during the difficult COVID pandemic period.
+This is especially relevant to high-income earners; according to a 2023 study by Bank of America, 85% of affluent households gave to charitable organizations with the average gift level rising 19% from pre-pandemic levels.
 Study after study has shown that charitable gifts grow in importance as taxable income grows.
 If you’re going to give, this can be one of the most efficient tax-saving strategy for high-income earners to make your donations.

 Tax saving strategies for high-income earners don’t always have to be complicated.
 Another effective and simple technique is to gift stock directly to a charity.